Seal hunting: Traditional seal hunting

-Inuit seal hunting accounts for the majority of the seal hunt, but just three percent of the hunt in southern Canada; it is excluded from the European Commission's call in 2006 for a ban on the import, export and sale of all harp and hooded seal products.
+Traditional Inuit seal hunting accounts for just three percent of the total seal hunt; it was excluded from the European Commission's call in 2006 for a ban on the import, export and sale of all harp and hooded seal products.
 Ringed seals were once the main staple for food, and have been used for clothing, boots, fuel for lamps, as delicacy, containers, igloo windows, and in harnesses for huskies.
 Though no longer used to this extent, ringed seals are still an important food and clothing source for the people of Nunavut.
 Called nayiq by the Central Alaskan Yup'ik people, the ringed seal is also hunted and eaten in Alaska.

 Various seal species were also hunted in northwest Europe and the Baltic Sea at least 8,000 years ago.